Furnace Starts & Stops: Heaters Short Cycling in Cold Weather

 Short Cycling Leads to More Problems

-Not addressing a problem with a furnace that is short cycling can lead to even bigger problems that intermittent heat.
-Even if the problem lies with something as easily fixable as a dirty air filter or a faulty thermostat, allowing this problem to continue may cause components with your furnace to break.
+Not addressing a problem with a furnace that is short cycling can lead to even bigger problems than intermittent heat.
+Even if the problem lies with something as easily fixable as a dirty air filter or a faulty thermostat, allowing this problem to continue may cause components in your furnace to break.
 What may be a quick and affordable problem to fix can quickly, if left ignored, turn into a major and costly repair or replacement.

 A furnace that continues to short cycle is being forced to work harder and face more strain than it was meant to handle.
 The problems that this can cause include: